 Me: “Yes they do.
 That’s why I always tell you to build things to LOOK level not BE level.
 Something can be level, and still look crooked.”

 Usually, if I want to yank his chain, all I have to do is mention the fact that what he’s just built is crooked.
 That really pushes his buttons, and sends him into a re-measuring frenzy.

 Me: “Oh by the way, “can you cut a piece of mirror for a friend of mine”?

 “I guess so, but I’m afraid to ask.”
 “What size does she need it?”

 I put my hands up to convey what size and shape I mean, adding the magical words, “just so”.
 “And, add six of those little thingee lines.
 We had to be really accurate with this one…. it’s going in an existing frame.

 I could be wrong, but right now, I think I see tears in his eyes.

 Author Val Enders resides in Spruce Grove, Alberta.
-She married her highschool sweetheart, Richard, and they’ve been together now for 42 years.
+She married her high school sweetheart, Richard, and they’ve been together for over 40 years.
 Val doesn’t consider herself a writer by profession, rather she writes more for her own enjoyment.
 An accomplished artist, Val’s a member of the Allied Arts Council of Spruce Grove.
-Visit Val’s “Journey Into Art” website at www.vals.webs.com/
+Visit Val’s “Journey Into Art” website at www.vals.webs.com